Search suspended for missing Australian hiker Denise Ann Williams in Cape Breton Highlands National Park

 Key details reported by multiple sources:

-- Her rental car, a Nissan Sentra, was found at the Parks Canada visitor centre at the start of the Acadian Trail in Cape Breton Highlands National Park.
+- Her rental car, a Nissan Sentra, was found at a visitor centre near the start of the Acadian Trail in Cape Breton Highlands National Park on April 28, 2026

-- The Department of Foreign Affairs and Trade (Australia) is providing consular assistance to Williams’ family.
+- The Department of Foreign Affairs and Trade (Australia) is providing consular assistance to Williams’ family

 Points of Difference